luciavu/file-organiser/README.md

 # File Sorter

-A Python script that organises your files in a chosen directory by sorting them into folders based on their file extensions.
+A Python script that organises your files in a chosen directory by sorting them into folders based on their file extension.

 ## Usage
 1. Install Python